small-tech/site.js/README.md

 1. Advanced _routes.js_-based advanced routing.

-2. Separate folders for _.https_ and _.wss_ routes routing (the _.http_ folder itself will apply precedence rules 3 and 4 internally).
+2. DotJS with separate folders for _.https_ and _.wss_ routes routing (the _.http_ folder itself will apply precedence rules 3 and 4 internally).

-3. Separate folders for _.get_ and _.post_ routes in HTTPS-only routing.
+3. DotJS with separate folders for _.get_ and _.post_ routes in HTTPS-only routing.

-4. GET-only routing.
+4. DotJS with GET-only routing.

 So, if Site.js finds a _routes.js_ file in the root folder of your site’s folder, it will only use the routes from that file (it will not apply file-based routing).

-If Site.js cannot find a _routes.js_ file, it will look to see if separate _.https_ and _.wss_ folders have been defined (the existence of just one of these is enough) and attempt to load routes from those folders.
+If Site.js cannot find a _routes.js_ file, it will look to see if separate _.https_ and _.wss_ folders have been defined (the existence of just one of these is enough) and attempt to load DotJS routes from those folders.
 (If it finds separate _.get_ or _.post_ folders within the _.https_ folder, it will add the relevant routes from those folders; if it can’t it will load GET-only routes from the _.https_ folder and its subfolders.)

-If separate _.https_ and _.wss_ folders do not exist, Site.js will expect all defined routes to be HTTP and will initially looks for separate _.get_ and _.post_ folders (the existence of either is enough to trigger this mode).
+If separate _.https_ and _.wss_ folders do not exist, Site.js will expect all defined DotJS routes to be HTTPS and will initially look for separate _.get_ and _.post_ folders (the existence of either is enough to trigger this mode).
 If they exist, it will add the relevant routes from those folders and their subfolders.

-Finally, if Site.js cannot find separate _.get_ and _.post_ folders either, it will assume that any routes it finds in the _.dynamic_ folder are HTTPS GET routes and attempt to add them from there (and any subfolders).
+Finally, if Site.js cannot find separate _.get_ and _.post_ folders either, it will assume that any DotJS routes it finds in the _.dynamic_ folder are HTTPS GET routes and attempt to add them from there (and any subfolders).

 ### Directory paths in your application